yuriploc/standupbot-open-source/README.md

     * `bundle install`
   * Create and migrate the DB
     * `rake db:create db:migrate`
-  * Create a new .env file and associate the API Token of your Bot
-    * `echo SLACK_API_TOKEN=your-token > .env`
   * Start a local server and then visit the Settings page
     * `rails s`
-    * Visit `http://localhost:3000/settings`  Enter your Channel name and the Bot username.
+    * Visit `http://localhost:3000/settings`  Populate all the inputs.
   * Run the mailcatcher server (It allows to see the emails, for that visit http://localhost:1080)
     * `mailcatcher`
   * Run the Delayed Job process